A cost-effective limescale remover for your appliances

 The white deposits that build up on kettle elements are perhaps the most recognisable signs of limescale.
 They can also be found on taps, showerheads and even in toilet bowls and the grout between tiles.
 There are also limescale deposits that can't be seen - such as in coffee machines, washing machines, steam irons and the heating elements of sterilisers for babies’ bottles.

 To protect your appliances, descale them regularly to prevent build-up.
 The harder your water, the more regularly this will need to be done.
 Once limescale has built up to severe levels, the appliance can break down altogether.
+Here are the instructions for cleaning a dishwasher.

 - Pour a bucket of hot water down the toilet.
 Wait for it to drain, then pour in another bucket of hot water.